henrylei2000/henrylei2000.github.io/index.md

 # HENRY LEI
 - CS + Econ at Swarthmore and Oxford with a GPA 3.9/4.0
-- Working experiences at T. Rowe Price and SVB Securities
+- Professional experiences at T. Rowe Price and SVB Securities
 - Award-winning research and startup

 ## SKILLS